Jendozz/rsschool-cv/cv.md

 - Git
 - C#

-### Code example:
-One of my first programm in JavaScript.
+For example here is one of my first programm in JavaScript.
+It solves factorial at the range of 0 - 12/
 ```
 function factorial(n)
 {